lawmurray/Birch/README.md

 ## Getting started

-To build, install and run:
+To build and install, use:

     birch build
     birch install

-    birch run
+To run, use:

+    ./run.sh

 ## Acknowledgements